Back to Barreto

 Main Home Page

-A collaborative course taught from the perspective of social science research, and civil rights and voting rights.
-This year-long course that would expose students to voting rights act theory, case law, history, research and then implementation.
-The course will be directed by Professor Matt Barreto and nationally preeminent civil and voting rights attorney Mr. Chad Dunn.
-In addition, faculty from across campus will participate as "guest experts" to provide their perspective on how to study, research and document various aspects related to voting rights.
-Note: the course will meet in-person every-other Thursday, and have directed study research in between.
-The first meeting will be Thursday October 4th.
+This year-long course exposes students to voting rights act theory, case law, history, research and then implementation and is part of the UCLA Voting Rights Project (VRP).
+A collaborative course taught from the perspective of social science research, and civil rights and voting rights, the course is taught by Professor Matt Barreto and nationally preeminent civil and voting rights attorney Mr. Chad Dunn.
+In addition, different faculty from across campus, and experts from across the country will participate as "guest experts" to provide their perspective on how to study, research and document various aspects related to voting rights.
+Note: the course will meet in-person on most Thursdays, and have directed study research in between on days we don't meet.
+The first meeting will be Thursday September 26th

 The course will not only cover the theoretical factors involved in a voting rights lawsuit, such as the history of discrimination against a minority group in the areas of employment, education, housing, and political representation, but will also give students the chance to participate in a potential VRA lawsuit.
 Students would learn, and eventually implement themselves, an in-depth study of the methodology and statistical approach to document the presence or absence vote dilution or vote denial in different jurisdictions in California, or across the country.
 Finally, by the Spring quarter, students will help file a lawsuit against a jurisdiction that is out of compliance with the California or Federal voting rights act and the research they did in this course will potentially be used as evidence in the challenge.